 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 When you have thin credit, imperfect credit, or too many new credit cards, you may consider searching for which credit card is the easiest to get to avoid a declined application.
-Here are some products to consider first with instant approval decisions and flexible credit score requirements.
+Here are some products to consider first when considering what card is easiest to get approved for.

-What is the Easiest Credit Card to Get Accepted For?
+What Card is Easiest to Get Approved For?

 In addition to specific credit cards that are easy to qualify for, these types of credit cards have lenient credit requirements: